Leon, Nicaragua is one of my favourite places!

 The weather was super super hot, but everything was open and beautiful!

-I would recommend around 3-4 nights, but I know travelers who have been a week or more!
+I would recommend around 3-4 nights, but I know travelers who have spent a week or more here!

 You won't have to break the bank when visiting attractions or heading out on tours either.